 In reality, it’s a question that all of us will one day ponder: When does life require a move to a smaller, safer living space?

-Whether that question is being asked by you or a loved one, at some point we all have to stop and look at our long-term comfort and safety.
+Whether that question is being asked by you or a loved one, at some point we all have to stop and look at our long-term comfort and safety and figure out if it’s time to right-size our home.
 While some people may look forward to the concept of downsizing as they age, others find it extremely difficult to give up the old homestead.
 Following are four areas to consider in the decision-making process:

 • Assessment: Take an honest look at your home and how much of it you actually use.
 Are you living in a six-room house but only use the kitchen, living room and bedroom on a regular basis?
 Are the stairs becoming difficult to navigate?
 Is your home somewhat isolated from family and friends?
 Assess your living situation honestly by recording your daily activities over an extended period of time.
 The results may surprise you!